JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 Now that we have the data that we want to use, we need to define what defines our traning and validation data.
 As stocks could vary depending on the dates, the function I have created requires 3 basic arguments:
 - Ticker Symbol: **GOOG**
-- Start Date: Date as to when they started, in this case it was **2004-Aug-01**.
+- Start Date: Date as to when they started, in this case, it was **2004-Aug-01**.
 - Validation Date: Date as to when we want the validation to be considered.
-In this case we specify **2017-01-01** as our data point.
+In this case, we specify **2017-01-01** as our data point.

-Note that you will need to have configured [TensorFlow](https://www.tensorflow.org/), Keras and a GPU in order to run the samples below.
+Note that you will need to have configured [TensorFlow](https://www.tensorflow.org/), Keras ,and a GPU in order to run the samples below.

 In this exercise, I'm only interested in the [closing price](https://www.investopedia.com/terms/c/closingprice.asp) which is the standard benchmark regarding stocks or securities.

 Below you can find the chart with the division we will create between Training Data and Validation Data:
 ![](https://github.com/JordiCorbilla/stock-prediction-deep-neural-learning/raw/master/TrainingDataValidationData.png)

-Also the histogram showing the distribution of the prices:
+Also, the histogram showing the distribution of the prices:

 ![](https://github.com/JordiCorbilla/stock-prediction-deep-neural-learning/raw/master/DataHistogram.png)

 ### 3.2) Data Normalization

-In order to normalise the data, we need to scale it between 0 and 1 so we talk in a common scale.
+In order to normalise the data, we need to scale it between 0 and 1 so we talk on a common scale.
 To accomplish this, we can use the preprocessing tool [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) as seen below:

 ```python
     min_max = MinMaxScaler(feature_range=(0, 1))